Table of Contents

 Transport Across Cell Membrane

 The movement of materials through passive transport is called diffusion.
 Two types of diffusion may occur across the cell membrane.
 One is simple diffusion and the other one is facilitated diffusion.
-Simple diffusion occurs when small, hydrophobic nonpolar molecules readily pass through a membrane from a higher concentration to a lower one.
-Facilitated diffusion is a type of passive transport that involves the use of an integral membrane proteins to facilitate passage of larger, charged hydrophilic, and polar molecules across a concentration gradient.
+Simple diffusion occurs when small, hydrophobic non-polar molecules readily pass through a membrane from a higher concentration to a lower one.
+Facilitated diffusion is a type of passive transport that involves the use of integral membrane proteins to facilitate passage of larger, charged hydrophilic, and polar molecules across a concentration gradient.

-When the substance being transported is water, the process is called osmosis.
+When the substance being transported is solvent (water), the process is called osmosis.
 The process is driven by osmotic pressure.
 A classic example of osmosis is the diffusion of water into and out of blood cells depending on the solution the blood is exposed to.

 Factors affecting Diffusion

 Different factors can affect the diffusion rates.
-These include concentration, temperature, ionic or molecular size, shape of ion or molecule, and viscosity.
+These include concentration, temperature, ionic or molecular size, the shape of ion or molecule, and viscosity.
 The rate of diffusion is greatly affected by the concentrations of the solutions forming the concentration gradient.
 The larger the difference in the solute concentrations of the two areas, a faster rate of diffusion will be expected.
 This is to be able to achieve homeostasis faster.

 Temperature also affects the rate of diffusion.
 Increasing the temperature of the system increases the kinetic energies of the particles in a solution.
 Since the materials are moving faster, diffusion will occur also faster.